koratkar/notebook/readme.md

 # Ishaan's Notebook
 ## email me at ishaan [at] koratkar [dot] com.
 Don't be afraid to reach out!

+2023-01-10: what should we do

+Time as a concept is quite strange.
+In the moment, it's flowing so effortlessly, even counter to your efforts to stop it.
+You exist, and that's terrifying beyond words.
+Across days, it's interrupted by sleep and by dreams – which can last varying ammounts of time in the same intervals.
+You aren't a continuous process, and the only meaningful connection to the last moment is a sense of identification with the memory.

+This begets an important question: what is wasting time?
+Our motivational system calculates the best ways to fulfill our drives, and sometimes leaves us very unfulfilled beyond momentary satiation.
+It's using data we don't consciously have access to (eg blood sugar levels), and can cause us to act counter to our best interests.
+What do we have to feel bad for?
+What is this feeling of waste, of lost hours?
+There is merely memory and anticipation and in between is something that's really not that fixed.
+We live in a waterfall, a cascade of brown noise, and we can never hold on to the sound of one drop of water.
+We are puppeted by a blind idiot master program designed for savannas now long denuded of grass.
+How can we but dissasociate from the strings?

+What's left to be done?
+As long as we believe we are in the abyss between a harmonious past and a coordinated future, we can continue making progress.
+How long can you believe you're still vexed by the brilliant delusion?

 2023-01-10: cultural programming at play

 Today in my inbox was this notebook's first reader email: